The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/leveling-guide.md

 # Level 45-49:

-At level 45, you gain access to your third and last mudra, Jin.
+At level 45, you gain access to your third and last Mudra, Jin.
 At this point you want to make sure you always have the Huton buff going, which is given by using Jin > Chi > Ten or Chi > Jin > Ten.
 By using Suiton, which you do using Ten > Chi>  Jin or Chi > Ten > Jin, you gain access to using Trick Attack while in combat.
 This is important mainly for fights with one and two targets.\
 \
 Another ninjutsu that you gain access to is Doton, which is achieved by using Jin > Ten > Chi or Ten > Jin > Chi.
 This is a ground-placed AoE that lasts 24 seconds.
 This is mainly used for any multi-target fight.
 You want to keep one of these up consistently in any multi-target fight, without losing your Huton buff and without overriding your previous Doton.\
 \